 My oldest son has suddenly become a senior.
 He has three more weeks of classes.
-And in a whirlwind Memorial Day weekend he will graduate, have his Open House, and move to Camp Barakel for summer of ministry there before he goes to Cornerstone University as a freshman next year.
+And in a whirlwind Memorial Day weekend he will graduate, have his Open House, and move to Camp Barakel for a summer of ministry there before he goes to Cornerstone University as a freshman next year.

 Time goes by so quickly!
-I am so glad that he and I had an excellent Spring Break trip around Europe.
+I am so glad that we and I had an excellent Spring Break trip around Europe.
 It was encouraging to spend extended time with him in cool places.
 We worked well together over the time and I was able to see some of the excellent character that God has worked into him as a man who is growing in faith.

 The advance of time has one barb of cruelty that seems to be pretty consistent in parenting.
 I still see him as a little boy.
 Certainly my eyes work and I can see his stature.
 I hear his increasing maturity.
 I know he has already grown past me in many areas (especially music!).
 But the problem has been how often in the past few years I have NOT released my grip on parenting him like he was still that little boy I spent so much time with 10 years ago.